-Kourion Beach, like Pissouri Beach, is primarily smooth pebbles and rocks that gives way to sand once out in the water.
+Kourion, like Pissouri, is primarily smooth pebbles and rocks that gives way to sand once out in the water.
 Gently sloping, with easy waves, it is an enjoyable beach with great views of the surrounding sea cliffs.

 The road is a little rough though, so if your car is low-riding or not in good shape, you may not want to try this one out.
 If you have a 4 wheel drive though, you should have no problems at all.

 If you drive far enough, you’ll eventually find sandy beach – but we stayed close to the start because of the rough roads.

 A few miles further north along the shore from Lady’s Mile is a nice beach called Molos Beach.
 This beach is a well-manicured park, that stretches for several miles along the Limassol waterfront.
 Here, a grassy, shady park lines the shore.